-Indonesia court finds president guilty of failing to ensure clean air in capital
+Indonesia president found negligent over Jakarta filthy air

 Jakarta, home to around 10 million people, is the largest city in Indonesia.

+Its persistent smog is caused by heavy traffic and coal-fired power plants that have not been fitted with filters.

-The legal action had been filed against President Widodo, the Ministry of Forestry and Environment and the Governor of Jakarta amongst others, by 32 Jakarta residents who argued that the health of those in the city was badly affected by air pollution.
+The legal action had been filed against President Widodo, the Ministry of Forestry and Environment and the Governor of Jakarta among others, by 32 Jakarta residents who argued that the health of the city's residents was badly affected by air pollution.

 The district court has instructed Mr Widodo to improve the national standard of air quality, adding that the provincial government must conduct checks like periodical emission tests for older vehicles in Jakarta and outdoor air quality tests.